Top 5 CPAP Pillow Reviews in 2019

 Wrapping it Up

 If you have sleep apnea and use a CPAP machine, then it's best for you to use the right type of pillow that offers comfort and safety while wearing the mask as you sleep.
-With the best CPAP pillow, you'll be able to rest comfortably without the mask getting in the way, regardless of your sleeping position!
+With the CPAP sleeping pillow, you'll be able to rest comfortably without the mask getting in the way, regardless of your sleeping posture!

 The pillow itself is made of memory foam and offers the soft feel but firmness level needed to reduce neck pain.
 While it isn't as cooling (you can choose the one with a cooling mesh), it's a great investment that's definitely worth the price.